romange/blog/content/post/storing_ints.md

 You can see it yourself by running it with [g++ on x64 architecture](http://rextester.com/FJSB11478).
-A quick session with gdb shows that it fails on the instruction [`movaps`](http://www.felixcloutier.com/x86/MOVAPS.html). g++ is smart enough and bold enough to perform vectorized optimization and copy 2 64 bit integers at once.
+A quick session with gdb shows that it fails on the instruction [`movaps`](http://www.felixcloutier.com/x86/MOVAPS.html). g++ is smart enough to perform vectorized optimization and copy 2 64 bit integers at once.
 Unfortunaltely `movaps` requires that its destination memory operand would be 16 byte aligned but `SerializeTo` can not possibly know whether `dest` is aligned or not.
 To my surprise g++ does not generate any preamble code that handles possible unalignment issues the way I would expect him to, nor it decides to fallback to instructions that handle unligned words.
 Is g++ in his rights?